ImenBenAmar/ImenBenAmar/README.md

 ## 🚀 About Me

-- 🎓 **Currently Studying**: Data Science with a focus on Machine Learning and Deep Learning.
+- 🎓 **Currently Studying**: Data Science with a focus on Machine Learning, Deep Learning and big data .
 - 🔍 **Passionate About**: Machine Learning, Deep Learning, Big Data, and Python Development.
 - 💡 **Currently Learning**: Advanced techniques in ML and exploring Big Data technologies.
 - 🌱 **Learning New Skills**: Data Engineering, Cloud Computing, and Data Visualization.